netdata/netdata/collectors/python.d.plugin/anomalies/README.md

     smooth_n: 3

     # How many differences to take in preprocessing your data.
+    # More info on differencing here: https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average#Differencing
     # diffs_n=0 would mean training models on the raw values of each dimension.
     # diffs_n=1 means everything is done in terms of differences.
     diffs_n: 1

     # What is the typical proportion of anomalies in your data on average?